faraadi/yasna-challenge2/README.md

 it's bootstrapped with [`create-next-app`](https://github.com/vercel/next.js/tree/canary/packages/create-next-app) and [`Reactjs`](https://reactjs.org). also it makes heavy use of css modules and css's custom properties. each components has a `[component].module.css` that holds its styles.

+BTW, its PWA. so you can install it and enjoy native experience and offline support.

+# Directories

 ``` bash
 ├── lib # modules, components and everything else...
 	├── components #various components used in apps.